razerofficial/Unreal_ChromaSDK/README.md

 ## Play Chroma Animation

+**(Not necessary for External Chroma SDK update patch, but nice to have)** **Use SetEventName instead of PlayAnimation for animations.
+This significant improvement of the SDK update changes how animations are delivered:**

+**- PlayAnimation: Plays only Chroma animations cooked inside the game build** **- SetEventName: Triggers Chroma animations hosted externally inside the Razer Synapse app**

 The Chroma SDK supports playing premade Chroma animations which are placed in the `Content` folder or subfolders within.
 Chroma animations can be created in the web authoring tools, or dynamically created and modified using the API.
 Call PlayAnimation() to play Chroma animations with or without looping.
 Animations have a device category, and playing an animation will stop an existing animation from playing before playing the new animation for the given device category.
 The animation name is file path of the Chroma animation relative to the `Content` folder.

 ![image_48](images/image_48.png)